Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 1. Hot Springs!

-Now that we’ve got our cups, it’s time to start sampling the healing benefits of the local waters!
-Full disclosure: I don’t much care for the earthy taste of the waters.
-However, my husband is immediately a fan and tries them all.
+Full disclosure: I didn’t much care for the earthy taste of the waters.
+However, my husband was immediately a fan and tried them all.

 Hot Spring Karlovy Vary Spa